Hp-FEM: Efficiency of hp-FEM

 While the number of unknowns is the same in both cases (1 DOF), the errors in the corresponding norm are 0.68 and 0.20, respectively.
-This means that the quadratic approximation was roughly 3.5-times more efficient than the piecewise-linear one.
-When we proceed one step further and compare (a) four linear elements to (b) one quartic element (p=4), then both discrete problems will have three DOF but the quartic approximation will be approximately 40-times more efficient.
+This means that the quadratic approximation was roughly 3.5 times more efficient than the piecewise linear one.
+When we proceed one step further and compare (a) four linear elements to (b) one quartic element (p=4), then both discrete problems will have three DOFs, but the quartic approximation will be approximately 40 times more efficient.